bbc/newsspec_7727_idt/README.md

 ## Create your own timeline

-Read the section "Two versions of the timeline" and follow the Google spreadsheet version instructions.
-See NEWSSPEC-7935 for a link to a Google spreadsheet you can base your new timeline on (and to see which spreadsheet was used to generate THIS timeline!.
+Read the section "Two versions of the timeline".
+You may be looking for a different version of this timeline.

 ## Two versions of the timeline